rust-embedded/rust-raspberrypi-OS-tutorials/README.md

 ## Introduction

-This repository aims to provide easy reference code for programming bare metal on the Raspberry Pi 3 in the [Rust] systems programming language.
+This repository aims to provide easy reference code for programming bare metal on the Raspberry Pi 3 in the [Rust systems programming language](Rust).
 Emphasis is on leveraging Rust's zero-overhead abstractions to compile lean code that is readable, concise and safe (at least as safe as it gets on bare-metal hardware).

+[Rust systems programming language]: https://www.rust-lang.org

-The target audience is hobby OS developers who are new to this hardware.
+The target audience is **hobby OS developers** who are new to this hardware.
 It will give you examples on how to do common Operating Systems tasks, like writing to the serial console, reading keystrokes from it or use various peripherals like a hardware-backed random number generator.

 However, it is *not* a tutorial on how to write a _complete_ OS.
-I won't cover topics like memory management and virtual file systems, or how to implement multi-tasking.
+I won't cover topics like advanced memory management and virtual file systems, or how to implement multi-tasking.
 Rather, it comprises a set of micro-tutorials that introduce different topics one after the other.
 Maybe in the distant future, we might introduce a meta tutorial that combines all the resources to a full-fleged kernel that can multi-task some simple userspace processes, but